Colorado contains 75% of the land area of the U.S. with an altitude over 10,000 feet.

 Snowbird is home to some of North America’s best inbounds terrain.
-Added to that are copious amounts of dry, fluffy powder and the result is one fantastic ski mountain.
+Add to that copious amounts of dry, fluffy powder & the result is one fantastic ski mountain.

-Park City and its new addition, neighboring Canyons Resort make up the US's largest ski resort.
-It is a world-class ski resort, has endless activities for the kids, a cool apres scene with quality restaurants ...
+Park City & Canyons make up the US's largest ski resort.
+It is a world-class ski resort, has endless activities for the kids, a cool après scene, & a historic main street.

-Deer Valley is the ultimate in ski luxury, from its corduroy groomers to choc-chip cookies this resort has thought of everything when it comes to making you happy.
+Deer Valley is the ultimate in ski luxury, from its corduroy groomers to fresh choc-chip cookies, this resort has thought of everything when it comes to making you happy.

 Big Sky Montana used to be one of skiing’s best kept secrets.
-But the word has gotten out, especially since it acquired two neighboring resorts making it even bigger and better.
+But the word has gotten out, especially since it joined forces with two neighbouring resorts making it even bigger and better.

-Challenging terrain, spectacular scenery, a happening apres scene and fabulous restaurants all wrapped up in a cowboy culture.
-Jackson Hole is a must ski.
+Challenging terrain, spectacular scenery, a happening après scene & fabulous restaurants all wrapped up in a cowboy culture.
+Jackson Hole is a must-ski.

-Telluride is a spectacular resort in the heart of Colorado’s San Juan mountains with challenging steeps and long cruisers.
-It has a cool, historic town and a ski-in ski-out mountain village.
+Telluride is a spectacular resort in the heart of Colorado’s San Juan mountains with challenging steeps & long cruisers.
+It has a cool, historic town & a ski-in ski-out mountain village.

 Crested Butte, with its steeps looming above gentle beginner slopes, is the perfect playground for more adventurous families where luxury is not necessarily important.

-Go to Steamboat to play about in "champagne" powder among perfectly gladed trees and on long groomers.
-The town's Western charm and endless activities make it a great choice - especially for families.
+Head to Steamboat to play about in "champagne" powder, ski perfectly gladed trees and long groomers, and experience a true cowboy mountain town.

-Nestled deep in the heart of the Rockies, Aspen Snowmass is the jewel in the crown of Colorado skiing.
-With four big mountains and a sophisticated town it's a must do for all skiers.
+Aspen Snowmass is the jewel in the crown of Colorado skiing.
+With four big mountains and a sophisticated town it's a must-visit for all skiers.

 Beaver Creek is the place to come for a luxurious ski vacation where you'll be truly spoilt in so many ways, including the skiing.

 If Aspen is Hollywood then Vail is Wall St - Vail is as glitzy as it is gorgeous.
-A huge mountain, incredible facilities and charming village to boot.
+A huge mountain, incredible facilities & charming village to boot.

-Copper Mountain Ski Resort is one of Colorado’s biggest surprise packages.
-With fun skiing for all standards, long runs, great value accommodation and easy access to Denver, it’s worth checking out. ...
+Copper Mountain is one of Colorado’s biggest surprise packages.
+Fun terrain, long runs, great value accommodation & easy access from Denver.

 Breckenridge is one of North America's most visited resorts.
-It has tons of terrain, especially with the new Peak 6 being added in 2014, and some of the country's best freestyle facilities.
+It has tons of freestyle terrain, great facilities, and is fantastic for families.

 Keystone ski resort in Colorado scores top marks from Scout for its combination of value, fun-factor, convenience and great skiing.
 It’s also one of the best resorts in the US for families.